Watch Jared Leto's Touching Tribute To Paris At The AMAs

-Jared Leto took to the stage at the 2015 American Music Awards last night to introduce Celine Dion's performance of Edith Piaf's "Hymne à l'Amour" in honour of Paris, but he also used his time to ask for peace.
+Jared Leto took the stage at the 2015 American Music Awards to introduce Celine Dion's performance of Edith Piaf's "Hymne à l'Amour" in honor of Paris, but he also used his time to ask for peace.

 Leto told the crowd that his band, Thirty Seconds To Mars, made sure to stop in the city on their last tour, playing an impromptu show at a classic venue.
 That venue?
 The Bataclan, the site where at least 80 people lost their lives seven months after Leto and his band played the city — some of whom Leto said he knew personally.